brynnb/idlequest/README.md

 - `pathgrid` in spawnlocation sets a movement path for spawned NPCs.
 - `timeleft` in spawnlocation is used by the game to track respawn timers.

+### Automated Progression Steps

+These are steps I would have the automated system prioritize:

+* Equip all items, initiate combat (risk tolerance slider? when higher risk, will try harder mobs), collect loot, replace low value loot with high value when out of spots
+* Save up for backpacks to carry more loot
+* Buy missing and useful spells first, buy less useful ones secondary
+* Train new skills as they become available (e.g. meditate at level 8)
+* Maybe have a "grind versus adventure" slider - adventure makes the bot focus on quests to get better gear, grind means stick with what you got and upgrade when something drops
+* Have have a "quest selector" for the user to say which quests to focus on for specific items of gear they want.
+* Have a travel risk meter - when having to go to new zones for quests, how slow you move versus how much risk you take.
+Higher risk, higher movement speed.

 ### Boilerplate Notes